GLOBAL MARKETS-Stocks fall as investors brace for possible 'blue sweep' in Georgia

 MSCI All Country Wolrd Index Market Caphttp://tmsnrt.rs/2EmTD6j

-(Additional reporting by Scott Murdoch in Hong Kong, Tom Westbrook in Singapore; Editing by Sam Holmes and Kenneth Maxwell)
+(Additional reporting by Scott Murdoch in Hong Kong and Tom Westbrook in Singapore; Editing by Sam Holmes and Kenneth Maxwell)

 ((Imani.Moise@thomsonreuters.com; +13322191733;))